ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 The Cpu0LinkingContext constructor will create it's ELFLinkingContext part.
 The std::unique_ptr came from c++11 standard.
-The unique_ptr objects automatically delete the object they manage (using a deleter) as soon as they themselves are destroyed.
+The unique_ptr objects automatically delete the object they manage (using a deleter) as soon as themselves are destroyed.
 Just like the Singlelten pattern in Design Pattern book or Smart Pointers in Effective C++ book. [#]_

 .. _lld-f5: